-Child life specialists help reduce the stress and anxiety of a hospitalization by teaching your child about various hospital experiences they may encounter through various means such as medical and therapeutic play and by distraction during medical procedures.
-Child life specialists work with all pediatric patients from infancy to adolescent on the inpatient Pediatric floor, the Pediatric Intensive Care Unit (PICU), Emergency Department, the St. Jude Affiliate Clinic, as well as other areas of the hospital upon referral.
+Child life specialists help reduce the stress and anxiety of hospitalization by teaching your child about various hospital experiences they may encounter through various means such as medical and therapeutic play and distraction during medical procedures.
+Our Springfield child life specialists work with all pediatric patients from infancy to adolescence on the inpatient pediatric floor, in the pediatric Intensive Care Unit (PICU), Emergency Department, St. Jude Affiliate Clinic, as well as other areas of the hospital upon referral.

 Explaining what will happen before, during, and after surgery often helps relieve some of your child’s anxieties and fears.
 Our child life specialists offer pre-op tours once a week by appointment only to help prepare children for upcoming surgeries.
-Please call the Child Life Office at (417) 820-3427 for available tour times.
+Please call the Child Life Office at (417) 820-3457 for available tour times.